rugbyprof/5443-Big-Data/Assignment-3.md

 -----

-When your done, take a screen shot and put it in your write up.
+- When your done, do a `whereis hadoop`.
+- Take a screen shot and put it in your write up.

 Example: